I recommend watching this video.

 - Fasting during the Month of Ramadan (Sawm): Every able-bodied Muslim is required to fast during the holy month of Ramadan.
 Fasting is a time for spiritual reflection and self-discipline, offering a break from the busyness of life to focus on self-improvement and devotion.
 It also serves as a reminder of the struggles faced by the less fortunate who often go without food.
 As the Prophet Muhammad (peace be upon him) said, “There are two moments when the fasting person rejoices: when they break their fast, and when they meet their Lord, for having obeyed His command.”
 This hadith captures the joy and fulfillment that comes with both the act of fasting and the ultimate reward of obedience to God.

-- Pilgrimage to Mecca (Hajj): Muslims who are financially and physically able are required to perform the pilgrimage (Hajj) to Mecca at least once in their lifetime.
+- Pilgrimage to Makkah (Hajj): Muslims who are financially and physically able are required to perform the pilgrimage (Hajj) to Makkah at least once in their lifetime.
 During Hajj, Muslims wear simple white garments, which erase all distinctions of class, race, and culture.
 This practice symbolizes the equality of all before God, reflecting the ultimate truth that on the Day of Judgment, all human beings will stand before God as equals, regardless of their worldly status.
-To learn more about the significance and historical context of Mecca, please refer to the article “Makkah’s Location in the Bible.”
+To learn more about the significance and historical context of Makkah, please refer to page 10 – “Makkah’s Location in the Bible.”

 These Five Pillars serve as the foundation of a Muslim’s daily life, guiding them in their relationship with God, with others, and with the world around them.
 They encourage a balanced, spiritual, and ethical lifestyle that benefits both the individual and society.